meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 If you’re in the Sinatra Active Record section of the Flatiron School, you’ve probably seen this error message a few times: “Migrations are pending.
 Run `rake db:migrate SINATRA_ENV=test` to resolve the issue.”
 Well we know we need to run `rake db:migrate` to create our migration tables, but `SINATRA_ENV`... what’s up with that!?

-First let’s go over a few files line by line so we can follow `ENV["SINATRA_ENV"]` on it’s journey through our app.
+First let’s go over a few files line by line so we can follow `ENV["SINATRA_ENV"]` on its journey through our app.
 For this, I’m using the [Sinatra Complex Forms Associations Lab](https://github.com/meg-gutshall/sinatra-complex-forms-associations-v-000).

 ## Rakefile